Twins vs. Orioles Player Props Betting Odds

-You can find player prop bet odds for Adley Rutschman, Carlos Correa and other players on the Baltimore Orioles and Minnesota Twins heading into their matchup at 4:05 PM ET on Saturday at Oriole Park at Camden Yards.
+Player prop bet odds for Adley Rutschman and others are listed when the Minnesota Twins visit the Baltimore Orioles at Oriole Park at Camden Yards on Sunday at 12:05 PM ET.

 Bet on this matchup or its props with BetMGM!